PyVRP/PyVRP/README.md

   We also demonstrate how to use the plotting tools available in PyVRP to visualise the instance and statistics collected during the search procedure.
 - A notebook implementing a `solve` method using PyVRP's components, [here][9].
   This notebook is a great way to dive deeper into how PyVRP works internally.

+If you are new to vehicle routing or metaheuristics, you might benefit from first reading the [introduction to VRP][6] and [introduction to HGS][7] pages.

 ### Getting help